AlgoTradingHub/theplatform-book/source/reference/lambda.md

 3
 ```

-Applying arguments to lambdas without binding it to a name is also supported:
+You can also apply arguments to lambdas without binding the latter to a name:

 ```o
 o){x*2}1